AbstractXan/abstractxan/src/website.md

 ### Object Oriented
 Weakly object oriented.
 Go provides structs.
 But no classes.
 No inheritance.
 No generics.
 Faster implementation.

+### Errors
+## Note Taking
+###
+- 1. Read everything
+- 2. Understand it
+- 3. Write what you need to write
+- 4. Write the questions out of the notes and they help us to recall
+- 5. Write summary for all the notes
+- 6. If there's something you need to remember repeatedly use Spaced Repetition to achieve this
 # Resources
 ## Competitive Coding
 ### Links